fou1100ouacus/Course19_Driving-License-Management_Full-Real-Project/README.md

 ## Project Overview
 ### The Driving License Management System is a desktop application developed in C# to manage driving licenses efficiently.
 ### This application simplifies the process of applying for new licenses, renewing existing ones, and handling user records,
-### making it an ideal tool for both individual users and  administrative staff.

 ![image](https://github.com/user-attachments/assets/4475ecec-b319-4b56-8395-8568307a5a2a)

 # Driving & Vehicle License Department (DVLD) - License Management System